-The total proposed operations and maintenance budget for the local government branch in 2023/2024 is \$95,146,000.
-This is a 7.03 percent increase beyond the \$88,900,000 budget approved for the local government branch in 2022/23.
-The increases proposed for the local government branch in 2023/2024 are driven by forced growth in the following areas: \$400,000 to offset property tax increases payable to the City of Iqaluit for Government of Nunavut assets in Iqaluit. \$5,228,000 to ensure contribution funding to municipalities that reflects increasing utility costs. \$618,000 to accommodate the change in rate of pay the Government of Nunavut employees working the local government branch.
-This increase an outcome of the new collective agreement between the Government of Nunavut and the Nunavut Employees Union.
-Mr. Chairman, of the \$95, 146,000 proposed by the department towards the local government branch in 2023-2024 \$77,394,000 of this amount is grants and contributions funding for municipalities, non-profit organizations, and in some cases, individuals.
+The Local Government Services Branch provides financial and administrative support to enhance the quality and sustainability of municipal programs and services in Nunavut's 25 communities.
+The total proposed operations and maintenance budget for the Local Government Branch in 2023-24 is \$95,146,000.
+This is a 7.03 percent increase beyond the \$88,900,000 budget approved for the Local Government Branch in 2022-23.
+The increases proposed for the Local Government Branch in 2023-24 are being driven by forced growth in the following areas:

+- \$400,000 to offset property tax increases payable to the City of Iqaluit for Government of Nunavut assets in Iqaluit. - \$5,228,000 to ensure contribution funding to municipalities reflects increasing utility costs. - \$618,000 to accommodate the change in rate of pay to Government of Nunavut employees working in the Local Government Branch.
+This increase is an outcome of the new collective agreement between the Government of Nunavut and the Nunavut Employees Union.

+Mr. Chairman, of the \$95,146,000 proposed by the department toward the Local Government Branch in 2023-24, \$77,394,000 of this amount is grants and contributions funding for municipalities, non-profit organizations, and in some cases, individuals.
 This funding is used by these organizations to offset their operational costs and support the delivery of the programs and services to Nunavummiut.

-Subject to approval by the Assembly, 2023-2024 will also mark fifth consecutive year the department has increased its investment into municipalities through the municipal funding program.
+Subject to approval by the Assembly, 2023-24 will also mark fifth consecutive year the department has increased its investment into municipalities through the Municipal Funding Program.

-Mr. Chairman, in addition to the financial support provided to municipal corporations and non-profit organizations through grants and contributions programs, CGS also provides support directly to stakeholders including municipal officials and administrators.
-Local government divisions work directly with municipal councils and administrators to ensure they are operating within the relevant legislation and implementing practices in important areas including orientation of municipal councils to their powers and responsibilities under the relevant legislation, monitoring and oversight of financial management practices, introduction and implementation of asset management programs, identification of municipal infrastructure priorities, maintaining emergency preparedness and response plans, accessing departmental programs and services.
+Mr. Chairman, in addition to the financial support provided to municipal corporations and non-profit organizations through grants and contributions programs, CGS also provides support directly to stakeholders, including municipal officials and administrators.

+Local government divisions work directly with municipal councils and administrators to ensure they are operating within the relevant legislation and implementing best practices in important areas, including:

-The Local Government Services branch continues to make use of the various online platforms introduced during the pandemic to supplement the more traditional face to face and boots-on-the-ground delivery models used by the local government brand to build and maintain the important relationships with municipalities.
+- orientation of municipal councils to their powers and responsibilities under the relevant legislation - monitoring and oversight of financial management practices - introduction and implementation of asset management programs - identification of municipal infrastructure priorities - maintaining emergency preparedness and response plans - accessing departmental programs and services online platforms introduced during the pandemic to supplement the more traditional face-to-face and boots-on-the-ground delivery models used by the Local Government Branch to build and maintain the important relationships with municipalities.